Volunteer with the Victim Advocacy Program

 On-call victim advocates provide support to the full-time victim advocate and staff the 24 hour Crisis Helpline after hours, including evenings, weekends and holidays.
 Students must be junior status or higher and willing to commit to at least one year of service to be eligible for training.

 If you possess good communication skills, are passionate about helping others and have the ability to remain calm and focused during a crisis, come volunteer with us!
-Fill out our volunteer application and indicate that you want to work with the Victim Advocacy Program.
+Email Whitney Washington for volunteering information.